Cruiserweight (professional wrestling): Wrestlers

 Cruiserweight wrestlers are generally shorter and possess less muscle bulk than heavyweights, a build which lends itself to a high-flying wrestling style.
 While there are many cruiserweights who specialize in alternate wrestling styles, cruiserweights are strongly associated with moves performed from the top rope and moves requiring a degree of speed, agility, balance and torque.
 Cruiserweight wrestling is often associated with lucha libre, where similar moves and match pacing are used, but Mexico uses a different weight class system and the actual term "cruiserweight" (crucero, in Spanish) is rarely used in favor of Light-Heavyweight (peso semicompleto in Spanish).
 Cruiserweight wrestlers tend to be wrestlers of average human height and weight.

 The high spots often performed by cruiserweights are visually impressive but carry a varying degree of risk.
 Cruiserweight matches are not limited to such moves and due to the greater speed and agility of the wrestlers can involve more technical grappling than that seen in heavyweight divisions.
 A match with little to no transition between the spots is known as a spotfest.
 While spotfests do occur featuring heavyweights, the term is typically more used for cruiserweights, arguably because many of the fast-paced exchanges do not lend themselves as well to ring psychology as the more deliberately paced power moves and holds common in a heavyweight match.
 Some fans and wrestlers alike use the term "spotmonkey" to describe wrestlers whose matches consist primarily of high spots.
 In the United States, the term is generally meant as an insult and derogatory criticism, suggesting that the wrestlers have to rely on risky spots to get a reaction from fans due to a lack of charisma, personality and understanding of psychology.

 Championships contested by cruiserweights cannot be held by wrestlers who are not cruiserweights, but cruiserweights are normally eligible to compete for heavyweight championships (e.g. Rey Mysterio winning the World Heavyweight Championship at Wrestlemania 22 despite being just under 200 lbs).

 Promotions

 World Championship Wrestling

-The term was popularized in World Championship Wrestling, when WCW President Eric Bischoff in 1996 re-established the light-heavyweight division as the cruiserweight division and reactivated the WCW Light Heavyweight Championship as the WCW Cruiserweight Championship.
-Bischoff renamed the division because he felt that "light-heavyweight" was a pejorative term.
-During Bischoff's stay in the company, the smaller wrestlers gradually became less important.
-As a result, in the declining years of WCW, the cruiserweights were seen more as comic relief to the heavyweight wrestlers.
-As one of the top wrestlers in the division, Rey Mysterio would go on to voice his disdain in regards to Bischoff's business sentiment: